khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Call to action

 A banner should always include a [button](https://design.gitlab.com/components/button) as the primary call to action.
-Avoid using multiple buttons and linking the user to different pages.
-An exception can be made in cases where we need to [help users](https://design.gitlab.com/usability/helping-users) by linking to documentation.
+Avoid using multiple buttons to link the user to different pages.
+An exception can be made in cases where we need to [help users](https://design.gitlab.com/usability/helping-users) by linking to documentation or allowing the user to temporarily dismiss the banner.

 ## Demo